chili-epfl/qml-ar/README.md

 ## Prerequisites (Android)
 1. <a href="https://sourceforge.net/projects/opencvlibrary/files/opencv-android/">OpenCV for Android</a> (tested with 3.3.1).
 Put the symlink pointing to the OpenCV for Android as `qml-ar/opencv-android` (inside the repo).
-2. Android SDK (tested with r22.3) and NDK (tested with r15c), need to be set up with Qt.
-Run `export ANDROID_NDK_ROOT=/path/to/ndk` before compilation.
+2. Android SDK (tested with r22.3) and NDK (tested with r15c and r16b), need to be set up with Qt.
+Run `export ANDROID_NDK_ROOT=/path/to/ndk; export ANDROID_NDK_PLATFORM=android-XX (replace with your version)` before compilation.
-3. Android device (tested with Samsung Galaxy SM-T810 running on cyanogenmod). *Up to 5 cores required, GPU is used for image rendering*
+3. Android device (tested with Samsung Galaxy SM-T810 running on cyanogenmod). *Up to 5 cores required, GPU is used for image rendering and image processing*.
+4. On API 26 and higher the HardwareBuffer is used to decrease latency of the pipeline.
+This functionality is not currently supported on lower APIs.
+Therefore, set your API version exactly to match your device to achieve optimal performance.

 Example for Ubuntu Trusty: *need to download things by hand in GUI, including Qt for Android.*